The Naval War in the Baltic Sea 1941-1945

 By late March 1944, the Soviets were ready to challenge the German and Finnish positions in the Gulf of Finland.
 On paper, the Soviets could still call on one battleship, two cruisers, six torpedo boats, 11destroyers, 19 minesweepers plus numerous supporting vessels.
-In contrast, the German forces available in March of 1944 were two torpedo boats, three minelayers, four destroyers, six R-boats, nine artillery barges, 15 civilian fishing vessels, 17 minesweepers, 46 naval landing barges and 85 patrol boats.
+In contrast, the German forces available in March of 1944 were two torpedo boats, three minelayers, four destroyers, six R-boats, nine artillery barges, 15 civilian fishing vessels, 17 minesweepers, 46 naval landing barges, and 85 patrol boats.
 But the Soviets never engaged their full potential, they always attacked in small groups.
 In contrast, the Germans always maximized the limited capabilities of their entire naval force.
-The German and Finnish effort to construct a second set of nets accross the Gulf of Finland from Porkkala to Naissaar were not successful due to Soviet naval interdiction efforts.
+The German and Finnish efforts to construct a second set of nets across the Gulf of Finland from Porkkala to Naissaar were not successful due to Soviet naval interdiction efforts.

-Late summer of 1944 saw the first large scale German naval evacuation effort from the eastern end of the Gulf of Finland.
-Over 90,000 soldiers and 85,000 Estonian, Finnish and German refugees (and Soviet Prisoners of War) were safely evacuated to German ports in the Baltic Sea (Danzig, Königsberg, etc.).
+The late summer of 1944 saw the first large-scale German naval evacuation effort from the eastern end of the Gulf of Finland.
+Over 90,000 soldiers and 85,000 Estonian, Finnish, and German refugees (and Soviet Prisoners of War) were safely evacuated to German ports in the Baltic Sea (Danzig, Königsberg, etc.).
 The German cost of this undertaking was the loss of only one steamer.
 Additional German naval evacuations were to follow from Estonian and Latvian ports.
 The last German evacuation ships left Kurland a day or two after the end of the war, 09 May 1945.

 As the Soviets were attacking German positions in the Baltics, they also increased the military pressure on Finland.
 By August of 1944, Finland was ready to surrender; the actual Finnish-Soviet armistice treaty being signed on 04 September 1944.
 Thereafter the Finnish navy ceased its activities.
 The Germans were now alone in the Baltic Sea.

 Operation “Beowulf I” directed German infantry troops to launch an amphibious invasion against the Estonian Island from northern Kurland in Latvia.
-Beowulf I was basically a repetition of the invasion plan the Germans used against the Estonian Islands in the First World War.
-Beowulf I was to be executed only if German forces were able to decisevly defeat the Soviet forces in the Baltics very quickly.
+Beowulf, I was basically a repetition of the invasion plan the Germans used against the Estonian Islands in the First World War.
+Beowulf, I was to be executed only if German forces were able to decisively defeat the Soviet forces in the Baltics very quickly.